EthanMarx/ethanmarx.github.io/_pages/about.md

 ---

 My name is Ethan Marx.
-I am a graduate student at MIT in Physics, Statistics and Data Science.
+I am a graduate student at MIT in [Physics, Statistics and Data Science](https://physics.mit.edu/academic-programs/graduate-students/psds-phd/).

-My research interests lie at the intersection of machine learning and gravitational wave astronomy.
+My research lie at the intersection of machine learning and gravitational wave astronomy.